How to make an insurance claim for whiplash

 The answer is yes.
 If you get whiplash after being in an accident that wasn’t your fault, either as a driver or a passenger, you can make a whiplash claim on the at-fault driver’s insurance.
 You can do this directly or via a ‘no win, no fee’ legal firm.
 This means they’ll only take a cut of the money if you’re successful.

 Either way, you’ll need to prove the accident wasn’t your fault.
 What’s more, you’ll have to provide a medical report showing the extent of your injuries.

 What are the rules on a whiplash claim?

 Due to the nature of the injuries, a whiplash claim is one of the easiest types of claims to fake.
 That’s bad news for all drivers, as it pushes the cost of car insurance up for everyone.
-The government is therefore introducing new rules designed to prevent fraudulent whiplash claims.
+Therefore, in May 2021, the government introduced new rules designed to prevent fraudulent whiplash claims.

 These include setting a fixed level of compensation for minor whiplash claims (i.e., injuries lasting not more than three months), as well as prohibiting insurers from paying out unless claims are supported by medical proof.
-There is also a proposal to increase the small claims limit for road accidents from £1,000 to £5,000 – which would mean you can only get ‘no win, no fee’ legal counsel for claims worth at least £5,000.
+The new rules also increased the small claims limit for road accidents from £1,000 to £5,000.
+This means you can only get ‘no win, no fee’ legal counsel for claims worth at least £5,000.

 To make a whiplash claim, you’ll need to provide the insurance company with evidence of both the accident and the injuries you sustained.
 You typically have three years from the date of accident to make a claim.
 If you need to make a whiplash claim, you should follow the steps below:

 Exchange personal and insurance details with the other driver after the accident

 Take photographs at the scene of the accident where possible

 Contact your insurer and tell them about the accident